tips raspberry pi beginner

 Enable SSH

-SSH is disabled by default for security reasons.
+SSH is disabled by default on Raspberry Pi OS, for security reasons.

 sudo service ssh start